sledre/sledre/README.md

 On the one hand, this application could be used as an analysis pipeline for Windows malware.
 On the other hand, it could be used to generate a large dataset which can contains results from differents tools.
 This dataset could then be used in machine learning to try to classify samples by families.

+Detours traces can directly be imported in Ghidra using [ghidra-sledre](https://github.com/sledre/ghidra-sledre/) extension.

 ## Architecture
 <p align="center">